Dental Practices – Private Accreditation

 - Application of self-assessment to QIP.

-- Assessment – A QIP Assessor team conducts a desk-top assessment to review the practice’s compliance against the relevant Primary and Community Healthcare Standards.
-The QIP Assessor team will prepare a survey report for submission to QIP.
+- Assessment – A QIP Assessor team conducts the nominated assessment type to review the practice’s compliance against the relevant Primary and Community Healthcare Standards.
+The QIP Assessor team will prepare an accreditation findings report for submission to QIP.

 - Decision - An independent decision is made about a practice’s accreditation status by a QIP Accreditation Decisions Maker.